Viewing time: 4 mins. 36 secs.

 It will be well worth your time to learn about — and use — one of these pieces of software.

 Another trick I want to strongly suggest to you is to start keeping a research diary.
-Every day you research, take a brief bit of time to flip through what you’ve read and write your own REFLECTIONS on it.
+Every day you research, take a brief bit of time to flip through what you’ve read and write your own reflections on it.
 This is not just a summary of what the other researchers and academics have said.
-Instead, it’s your REACTION to this information.
+Instead, it’s your reaction to this information.

 You can even file these notes in your citation management software as well.
 The big benefit of keeping a research diary is it will get you thinking and writing early in the process so you’re less likely to suffer from writer’s block.
-I’m including a link below to a post I wrote on the benefits of research diaries.
+I’m including a link below to a post I wrote about the benefits of research diaries.

 So, to summarize, I have three suggestions for you, Abhijit: Take notes obsessively.
-Get some citation management software in which to keep those notes.
+Get some citation management software with which to keep those notes.
 And start a research diary.
 If you take these three steps, I’m certain your writing will improve.

 Finally, let me wrap up with a quote from the African-American novelist Zora Neale Hurston: “Research is formalized curiosity.
 It is poking and prying with a purpose.”